child grief blog banner

 When it comes to telling children about illness and dying, families mustn’t put pressure on themselves to ‘get it right’ because it’s incredibly painful and personal.
 It may be almost unbearable to tell a child you’re dying and it needs to be done with support from family and loved ones.

-Grief and bereavement
+Support for grief and bereavement

 We want to reassure people that grief is a normal process that everyone will go through at some stage.
 About 10% of those in our care at Martlets will ask for counselling support.
 We do see children for counselling, but more often what we do is support the parents in supporting the children.